Last Updated on October 26, 2023

 A VPN is actually extremely difficult to detect by these media companies, it is after all an encrypted connection between your computer and secure server.
 The web site you visit has no way of determining whether this connection is direct or relayed and so it’s impossible to simply block all VPN connections.
 What actually happen is that the BBC are creating a huge blacklist of IP addresses used by VPN servers either manually or by determining which IP addresses are being used by multiple streams.
 It is quite difficult to maintain these lists, but it is effective, and the majority of VPN services now don’t work.
 SO, if you’ve tried accessing the BBC using a VPN from somewhere like Canada or the US and it doesn’t work anymore this is likely to be the reason.

-How to Bypass BBC VPN Blocking
+How to Bypass BBC iPlayer Blocking VPN Services

-The BBC will occasionally catch out an IP address even with this method but these can be filtered out and replaced with new addresses.
+The BBC will occasionally catch out an IP address even with this method, but these can be filtered out and replaced with new addresses.

+It was a trivial matter for me to simply switch to a working address by clicking another server.
 This should be enough to enable access to the BBC iPlayer all over the world for the time being.
-Which is a huge relief for all us ex-pats who would be completely lost without having access to the BBC.
-If your VPN has stopped working why not try the Amazon to see a VPN the BBC cannot block!by
+Which is a huge relief for all of us ex-pats who would be completely lost without having access to the BBC.
+If your VPN has stopped working why not try the to see a VPN the BBC cannot block!